Facebook Pixel How to Achieve Color Accuracy in Your Photos

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images

-This outdoor space was very hazy when we visited because of many forest fires in the area.
-That haze and overall air quality and temperature gave a very pink glow to all my images, one that I missed the first time I edited my images on my computer.
-But then I went back and edited to a more accurate representation of what the scene actually looked like.
+This outdoor space was very hazy when we visited because of the many forest fires in the area.
+That haze and overall air quality and temperature gave a very pink glow to all my images, which I missed the first time I edited my images on my computer.
+But then I went back and edited to produce a more accurate representation of how the scene actually looked.

 4. Calibrate your monitor

-Where you sit and work can also make a difference to how you edit.
-As funny as it may sound, it is true.
-If you have bright warm sunlight flooding your computer screen, you will likely edit cooler.
-The eye is automatically going to compensate for the warmth by gravitating towards cooler tones.
-If you have cool indoor lighting flooding your editing room, that might not work either.
-Believe it or not, the ideal editing environment is actually a totally dark room, so you don’t pollute any of the colors.
-I know I cannot edit in a dark room because starting at the screen for too long in that space gives me a headache.
-If you must edit somewhere with another light source, do your color calibration in that room.
-The Spyder and ColorMunki can both accommodate the ambient light in your environment.
+Believe it or not, the ideal editing environment is a totally dark room.
+If you don’t have any lighting, you can’t pollute your computer display with non-neutral colors.
+I know I cannot edit in a dark room because staring at the screen for too long in that space gives me a headache.
+If you must edit somewhere with another light source, I encourage you to do your initial color calibration in that room.
+The Spyder and ColorMunki that I recommended above can both accommodate the ambient light in your environment.

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images